MRsuffixx/singleplayersleep/README.md

 > ✨ A modern and lightweight Minecraft plugin to skip the night instantly in single-player worlds, packed with rich features, visual effects, and fully configurable settings.

 ---
+[Click here](https://modrinth.com/plugin/singleplayersleep#download) to download from the Modrinth page.
+---
 ## 📜 About

 **SinglePlayerSleep** is designed for Minecraft servers that aim to keep the immersive single-player feel, even in multiplayer mode, by allowing the night to be skipped when a single player sleeps.